Malik-A-99/PauseEldenRing/README.md

 ---
 # DISCLAIMER
-1. This script reads the processes that are currently being run on your windows machine until it finds the specified process that you wish to suspend!
+1. This script reads the processes that are currently being run on your windows machine until it finds the Elden ring process!
 2. This script also reads the keyboard inputs and waits for the user to press the back tick [  `  ] key!
 ---
 **INSTALLATION:**